 2. Click the + Start button next to Your Analyses.

-3. Select the Galaxy application.
+3. Select the Galaxy application from the menu on the right.

 The default Galaxy environment includes an up-to-date version of Galaxy, one node with eight CPUs, 52 GB of RAM, and 500 GB of persistent disk storage.